Bootleg Betty Press

-Well, every day is a little different but we start back into rehearsal for SHOWGIRL this Monday in LA.
-We’ll work at Sony Studios for 2 weeks, then Bette returns to Caesar’s and starts her second month of shows on June 24.
-This is her first time back after almost 3 months off so we have a lot to do.
+Well, every day is a little different, but we start back into rehearsal for SHOWGIRL this Monday in LA.
+We’ll work at Sony Studios for two weeks, then Bette returns to Caesar’s and starts her second month of shows on June 24.
+This is her first time back after almost three months off, so we have a lot to do.
 It’s not just getting back in the swing.
 We are making some slight changes and adding a song!

 Yes.
-For the year we put the show together, I was “exclusive” and it became impossible to do anything else — even pee or take a nap.
-But now, when I’m doing fixes and changes, the tour book and/or the web site, I have time to freelance.
+For the year we put the show together, I was “exclusive,” and it became impossible to do anything else — even pee or take a nap.
+But now, when I’m doing fixes and changes, the tour book and the website, I have time to freelance.

 9. Since Mister D has no future, many of us are curious what the future holds for Mr. Kornfeld?
 Or Korny, if you like?

 Well, I’m hoping Caroline Rhea’s game show, GAYME NIGHT gets picked up by Logo.
 I’m the writer on that.
 I’m also working on an off-Broadway show called, MY SINATRA as well as my own big, Broadway musical with my writing partner; composer, John McDaniel.